 Chloroquine treatment of cells leads to accumulation of light chain 3-II (LC3-II) (1-3).
 This autophagy marker resides within autophagosomal membranes during the autophagic process and is degraded upon fusion with lysosomes.
 Chloroquine inhibition of these fusion events effectively blocks LC3-II degradation.

-For Research Use Only.
-Not For Use In Diagnostic Procedures.
 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc. XP is a registered trademark of Cell Signaling Technology, Inc. Alexa Fluor is a registered trademark of Life Technologies Corporation.
 DRAQ5 is a registered trademark of Biostatus Limited.